 Banking

-Nobody wants to make a household money info sheet.
-That is exactly why it helps.
+Nobody enjoys making a household money info sheet.
+That is exactly why it helps so much when you finally do.

-When life is normal, most bills and accounts live in your head, your inbox, your phone, and a few autopay settings.
-When something goes sideways, that setup becomes fragile.
-A simple money info sheet gives a spouse, partner, family member, executor, or trusted helper a map.
+When life is normal, your bills and accounts live in your head, your inbox, your phone, and a handful of autopay settings.
+That setup works until something breaks it: a hospital stay, a sudden trip, a death in the family, or anything else that pulls you away from the laptop for a week or a month.
+A simple money info sheet gives a spouse, partner, family member, executor, or trusted helper a map so the lights stay on and nothing important quietly fails.

 What the sheet is for